 There is something completely magical about space.
 I don’t think I have ever met a child who didn’t have at least a small interest in the subject.
-For me space is a wonderful gateway into science for young kids as well as a fun theme for fictional stories.
+For me, space is a wonderful gateway into science for young kids as well as a fun theme for fictional stories.
 That is why I have a great preschool thematic unit packed with lesson plans all about space Here are 16 books about space we have reviewed.
 Some are great and some are a little odd… but odd isn’t always bad.
 I have updated this list with even more children’s books about space.

 All our book lists include affiliate links.

 Stargazers by Gail Gibbons is a good choice of book to teach about stars, constellations, telescopes, and more.
-My son sat listening to this book and every now and then was engaged but it was a bit lengthy and a little too in depth for him ( he was almost 3 at the time of reading) however the book is great, it explains complicated scientific information in a really accessible way.
+My son sat listening to this book and every now and then was engaged but it was a bit lengthy and a little too in-depth for him ( he was almost three at the time of reading) however the book is great, it explains complicated scientific information in a really accessible way.
 I even learned a few new things about telescopes!

 How to Catch a Star by Oliver Jeffers is a sweet story about a little boy who wants a star of his own.
 I loved the bright and simplistic illustrations and the message about holding on to your dreams, working for them and figuring out that sometimes things come to you in packages you don’t expect.
 Great book!

-Space Boy by Leo Landry is a sweet book about a little boy who needs to get away from everything at home so he climbs in his rocket and blasts off.
+Space Boy by Leo Landry is a sweet book about a little boy who needs to get away from everything at home, so he climbs in his rocket and blasts off.
 I think we can all relate to this story, having to escape from the annoying things in our life for some alone time, if only we all had rockets the moon would be a busy getaway.
-The book started off really simply , then a few pages in the middle had much more text which was hard for my toddler, who’s interest was lost.
+The book started off really simple, then a few pages in the middle had much more text which was hard for my toddler, whose interest was lost.
 I rounded him back up, skipped a few lines and we finished and enjoyed the book.

 Another Day in the Milky Way by David Milgrim made me giggle.
-The story is about a little boy who is stranded on a weird planet where things are very strange and he doesn’t know how to get home.
+The story is about a little boy who is stranded on a weird planet where things are very strange, and he doesn’t know how to get home.
 It’s never scary because it’s simply too weird to ever get scary.
-People with too many arms, donkeys and chickens dressed as horses, and finally the realization that it’s all a dream.
+People with too many arms, donkeys, and chickens dressed as horses, and finally the realization that it’s all a dream.
 The humor was rather dry although kids will probably take it as goofy.
-My favorite part was the little alien dog that transforms into a regular one in the end of the book when the little boy wakes up.
+My favorite part was the little alien dog that transforms into a regular one at the end of the book when the little boy wakes up.

-Night Goes By by Kate Spohn is a book that explains how the sun goes down and the moon comes out and the cycle continues.
-The sun, moon, and a star are all very cheery and enjoy their lots in life.
+Night Goes By by Kate Spohn is a book that explains how the sun goes down and the moon comes out, and the cycle continues.
+The sun, moon, and stars are all very cheery and enjoy their lots in life.
 The star and moon play all night!
-The book is simple and while I wasn’t too into it, my son who was almost 3 when we read it really liked it.
+The book is simple, and while I wasn’t too into it, my son who was almost 3 when we read it really liked it.
 I would suggest it for toddlers and young preschoolers.

 The Moon by Robert Louis Stevenson and illustrated by Tracy Campbell Pearson is a beautiful book.
 The poem was written in the 19th century but my two year old loved it paired with these stunning and warm illustrations of a family’s adventures at night.
 I really am so impressed with how well the words were put to life by the pictures, and my son loved it.
 It’s inspired me to find more classical literature and poetry to share with my son.

 A Is for Astronaut: Exploring Space from A to Z by Traci N. Todd is a typical themed alphabet book that is atypically funky.
-The vintage illustrations and historical photos from NASA makes this book stand out from other similar books.
-Each letter represents a number of space related items and the historical photos are so powerful in this because it bridges the gap from being a story to being information that children are eager to dive into further.
+The vintage illustrations and historical photos from NASA make this book stand out from other similar books.
+Each letter represents a number of space-related items and the historical photos are so powerful in this because it bridges the gap from being a story to being information that children are eager to dive into further.
 There is something so powerful about a photograph to make that connection that this really happened, these guys really walked on the moon in “the olden days” as my son calls any time before his birth in 2006.